plues/plues.github.io/_i18n/en/index.md

 University](http://hhu.de) in Düsseldorf.

-The central feature of PlÜS is to validate the feasibility of timetables from a student's perspictive.
-In other words, the tool tries to decide if based on the given data it is possible to achieve a degree in the timeframe (e.g. four or six semesters) prescribed by the curriculum without having to attend two classes at the same time.
+The central feature of PlÜS is to validate the feasibility of timetables from a student's perspective.
+In other words, the tool tries to decide if, based on the given data, it is possible to achieve a degree in the timeframe (e.g. four or six semesters) prescribed by the curriculum without having to attend two classes at the same time.